 Windel A. Stracener, MD, FAAFP

-Stracener has 21 years’ experience as a full-time practicing family physician.
-Currently, he cares for patients of all ages at the Wayne County Community Health Center, a federally qualified health center affiliated with the Wayne County Health Department.
-In addition, he is the student health physician at Earlham College and medical director of the Acute Rehabilitation Center unit for the Reid Hospital, both in Richmond.
+Stracener has 22 years’ experience as a full-time practicing family physician.
+Currently, he cares for patients of all ages at the Wayne County Community Health Center in Richmond, a federally qualified health center affiliated with the Wayne County Health Department.
+In addition, he is the student health physician at Earlham College and medical director of the Acute Rehabilitation Unit for Reid Health Center, both in Richmond.

 Stracener earned his Bachelor of Arts degree in biology from Earlham College and his medical degree from the University of Kentucky College of Medicine in Lexington.
-He completed his residency at the Saint Elizabeth Family Practice Residency at St. Elizabeth Hospital in Dayton, Ohio.
+He completed his residency at the St. Elizabeth Family Medicine Residency at St. Elizabeth Medical Center in Dayton, Ohio.

 He is board certified by the American Board of Family Medicine and has the AAFP Degree of Fellow, an earned degree awarded to family physicians for distinguished service and continuing medical education.